 Inheritance tax in Spain is a complex matter, especially if you do not live in Spain, or if you have heirs who do not live in Spain.
 It requires fiscal and legal expertise in different jurisdictions to avoid paying too much tax, or getting fined for not paying on time.

-Whether you own a property in Spain and need Inheritance Tax planning to ensure your loved ones are not left with a big and expensive problem when you pass away, or whether you have just inherited a property in Spain and have to navigate the waters of probate and paying inheritance tax , you will need the best legal help you can get.
-Fill in this form to get the ball rolling and solve your inheritance tax problems in Spain.
+Whether you own a property in Spain and need Inheritance Tax planning to ensure your loved ones are not left with a big and expensive problem when you pass away, or whether you have just inherited a property in Spain and have to navigate the waters of probate and paying inheritance tax, you will need the best legal help you can get.
+Check out the lawyers offering an Inheritance Tax service in the service directory of trusted professionals.